 The College P & B will approve waivers only under exceptional circumstances.
-Achievements above and beyond the usual must be demonstrated clearly in such areas as progress toward the Ph.D. in an appropriate discipline, publications, superior teaching and curriculum development, unusual administrative accomplishments, creative work in the arts, appropriate work experience, etc.
+Achievements above and beyond the usual must be demonstrated clearly in such areas as progress toward the doctorate or terminal degree in an appropriate discipline, publications, superior teaching and curriculum development, unusual administrative accomplishments, creative work in the arts, appropriate work experience, etc.